 SSE's annual report for the financial year ending 31 March 2013.

 Our first commitment is to ensure energy supplies are safe and reliable.
 But we also provide real, practical support which we hope will bring lasting benefit to communities in a number of ways.

 SSE is delighted to announce the launch of the Sustainable Development Fund.
 This fund has been established in addition to our local community funds, to support strategic projects in the regions where SSE is developing its renewable energy projects.

 Search through all of the latest vacancies at SSE.

 Trainee Engineers (TST) Programme - 2014 »

 Find out about the latest job opportunities first by following @ssejobs on twitter.

-SSE's team of nearly 20,000 employees is led by the main Board of Directors and by a management Board created to deliver the strategy and decisions agreed by main Board and to lead operational management of our businesses.
+SSE's team of nearly 20,000 employees is led by the main Board of Directors and by an Executive Committee created to deliver the strategy and decisions agreed by main Board and to lead operational management of our businesses.

 The Board The Board is accountable to its shareholders for the good conduct of SSE's business.
 Our Board is made up of the Chairman, independent non-Executive Directors and Executive Directors.
 It is specifically responsible for things like approving the company's strategy, budget, major investments and overall governance.

 The Board comprises two Executive Directors and six non-Executive Directors plus the Chairman.
 Female representation is 33%.
 The Davies Review into Women on Boards recommended FTSE 100 Boards should aim for a minimum of 25% of female representation by 2015.